wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.4

 <p class=fip id=p4>
-4.&emsp;Existence as well as being rest on communication.
+4. Existence as well as being rest on communication.
 <sup>2</sup>Existence, however, is specific in how, what and with whom communication is judged to be worth undertaking.
 <sup>3</sup>Being is completely without these distinctions.
 <sup>4</sup>It is a state in which the mind is in communication with everything that is real.